stefanofoti/musa/3rd-Delivery.md

 For what concerns the Design, the Architecture and the Evaluation plans, we made some improvements and some minor adjustements.

 In the [Design plan](docs/Design.md):
-- we implemented the functionality of a led actuator that highlights the most appreciated artworks in the current day
+- we implemented the minor functionality of a led actuator that highlights the most appreciated artworks in the current day

 In the [Architecture plan](docs/Architecture.md):
 - we decided to switch from a Web App to an Android App